-3. Prohibited Marketing and Outreach Activities

-The following are prohibited Marketing and outreach activities targeting prospective Members under this Contract:
+- 3. Prohibited Marketing and Outreach Activities The following are prohibited Marketing and outreach activities targeting prospective Members under this Contract: - a.

-- a.
 Engaging in any informational or Marketing activities which could mislead, confuse, or defraud Members or misrepresent the Division (42 C.F.R. § 438.104); - b.
-Directly or indirectly, conducting door-to-door, telephonic, or other "cold call" Marketing of Enrollment at residences and Provider sites (42 C.F.R. § 438.104); - c.
-Sending direct mailing (all Marketing mailings must be processed through the Division or its Agent to Members of the Contractor); - d.
+Directly or indirectly, conducting door-to-door, telephonic, email, texting, or other "cold call" Marketing of Enrollment at residences and Provider sites, and events or venues of outreach targeting beneficiaries (42 C.F.R. § 438.104); - c.
+Sending direct mailing; - d.
 Making home visits for Marketing or Enrollment; - e.
-Offering financial incentive, reward, gift, or opportunity to eligible Members as an inducement to enroll with the Contractor other than to offer the health care benefits from the Contractor pursuant to their contract or as permitted above;
+Offering financial incentive, reward, gift, or opportunity to eligible Members as an inducement to enroll with the Contractor other than to offer the health care benefits from the Contractor pursuant to their contract or as permitted above; - f.

-- f.
 Continuous, periodic Marketing activities to the same prospective Member (e.g., monthly or quarterly) giveaways, as an inducement to enroll; - g.
-Using the Division eligibility database to identify and market itself to prospective Members or any other violation of confidentiality involving sharing or selling Member lists or lists of eligibles with any other person or organization for any purpose other than the performance of the Contractor's obligations under this Contract; - h.
+Using the Division eligibility database to identify and market itself to prospective Members or any other violation of confidentiality involving sharing or selling Member lists or lists of eligible beneficiaries with any other person or organization for any purpose other than the performance of the Contractor's obligations under this Contract; - h.
 Engaging in Marketing activities which target prospective Members on the basis of health status or future need for health care services, or which otherwise may discriminate against individuals eligible for health care services; - i.
 Contacting Members who disenroll from the Contractor by choice after the effective Disenrollment date except as required by this Contract or as part of a Division approved survey to determine reasons for Disenrollment; - j.
-Engaging in Marketing activities which seek to influence Enrollment or induce giving the Contractor the names of prospective Members in conjunction with the sale or offering of any private insurance (42 C.F.R. § 438.104); - k.
-No Enrollment related activities may be conducted at any Marketing, community, or other event: - 1.
-No educational or Enrollment related activities may be conducted at Department of Human Services offices unless authorized in advance by the Division; - m.
+Engaging in Marketing activities which seek to influence Enrollment or induce giving the Contractor the names of prospective Members in conjunction with the sale or offering of any private insurance (42 C.F.R. § 438.104);

+- k.
+No Enrollment related activities may be conducted at any Marketing, community, or other event; - No educational or Enrollment related activities may be conducted at Department of Human Services offices unless authorized in advance by the Division; - m.
 No assertion or statement (whether written or verbal) that the Contractor is endorsed by the Centers for Medicare and Medicaid Services (CMS); Federal or State government; or similar entity (42 C.F.R. § 438.104); and - n.
 No assertion or statement that the Member must enroll with the Contractor in order to obtain or lose benefits (42 C.F.R. § 438.104).

-I. Member Rights and Responsibilities
+J. Member Rights and Responsibilities

 In accordance with 42 C.F.R. § 438.100, the Contractor shall have written policies and procedures regarding Member rights and shall ensure compliance of its staff and affiliated Providers with any applicable Federal and State laws that pertain to Member rights.
-Policies and procedures shall include compliance with: Title VI of the Civil Rights Act of 1964, as implemented at 45 C.F.R.
-Part 80; the Age Discrimination Act of 1975, as implemented by regulations at 45 C.F.R.
-Part 91; the Rehabilitation Act of 1973; Titles II and III of the Americans with Disabilities Act; and other laws regarding privacy and confidentiality.
+Policies and procedures shall include compliance with: